ASEAN hopes to expedite code of conduct on South China Sea - Singapore

 Signing China up to a legally binding and enforceable code for the waterway has long been a goal for claimant members of ASEAN, some of whom have sparred for years over what they see as China’s disregard for their sovereign rights and its blocking of fishermen and energy exploration efforts.

+Still, China has been rapidly increasingly its military deployment in the South China Sea and its air force said in a statement on Wednesday that Chinese Su-35 fighter jets had recently taken part in a combat patrol over the South China Sea.

+It did not say when the patrol happened or over which part of the South China Sea.

-Singapore’s Foreign Minister Vivian Balakrishnan said on Tuesday some of his ASEAN colleagues had expressed concerns about ongoing activities by China in the disputed areas of the South China Sea, including land reclamations.
+Singapore Foreign Minister Vivian Balakrishnan said on Tuesday some of his ASEAN colleagues had expressed concern about activities by China in the disputed areas of the South China Sea, including land reclamations.

-Malaysia, Taiwan, Brunei, Vietnam and the Philippines all claim some or all of the South China Sea and its myriad shoals, reefs and islands.
+Malaysia, Brunei, Vietnam and the Philippines all claim some or all of the South China Sea and its myriad shoals, reefs and islands.
+Taiwan also claims it.

-Singapore has taken over the role of chairing ASEAN for 2018 and hosted meetings of the group’s foreign and defence ministers this week.
+Singapore has taken over the role of the chairman of ASEAN for 2018 and hosted meetings of its foreign and defence ministers this week.

-Reporting by Fathin Ungku; Writing by Jack Kim; Editing by Paul Tait
+Reporting by Fathin Ungku; additional reporting by Ben Blanchard and Christian Shepherd in Beijing; Writing by Jack Kim; Editing by Paul Tait, Robert Birsel